tarides/ocaml.nvim/README.md

 ## Contributing

 All contributions are welcome!
-Please read [CONTRIBUTING.md](./CONTRIBUTING.md)
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for all the information.
+You will also find other files that could be interesting for contributing, such as [ARCHITECTURE.md](ARCHITECTURE.md), which describes the codebase.